-- The UK Climate Change Act commits the UK to reducing emissions by at least 80% by 2050 from 1990 baseline levels. - The draft Programme for Government Framework 2016-2021 contains greenhouse gas emissions as a measure for indicator 29: increase environmental sustainability. - The trends in greenhouse gas emissions vary across the different parts of the UK between the base year and 2015.
+- The trends in greenhouse gas emissions vary across the different parts of the UK between the base year and 2017.
 It should be noted that the regional estimates are less certain than the overall UK estimate.
-Estimates for the UK are available in Tables 2 and 3 of the data tables that accompany this report. - UK has reduced emissions by 38% - England has reduced emissions by 42% - Scotland has reduced emissions by 39% - Wales has reduced emissions by 20% - Northern Ireland has reduced emissions by 18%
+Estimates for the UK are available in Tables 2 and 3 of the data tables that accompany this report.

+- UK has reduced emissions by 42%

+- Scotland has reduced emissions by 48%

+- England has reduced emissions by 45%

+- Wales has reduced emissions by 25%

+- Northern Ireland has reduced emissions by 18%

-Note that the UK greenhouse gas emissions publication uses a 1990 base year for all gases which also results in a reduction of 38% by 2015.
-Note also that for consistency in the above list, the figure for Scotland does not include international aviation and shipping.
-However the Scotlish Government do include international aviation and shipping in their greenhouse gas statistics.
+Note that the UK greenhouse gas emissions publication uses a 1990 base year for all gases (including fluroinated gases) which also results in a reduction of 42% by 2017.
+Note also that for consistency in the above list, the figure for Scotland, derived as part of the UK estimate, does not include international aviation and shipping in greenhouse gas statistics produced in Scotland.